MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/MicroStrategyForPowerBI.md

 4. If necessary, select the name of your on-premises data gateway.

-Now follow the steps required to setup the scheduled refresh/refresh in Power BI Online.
+Now follow the steps required to set up the scheduled refresh/refresh in Power BI Online.